Acren/TetherDocs/docs/index.md

 # Intro

-**Tether** is a tool for creating cables, ropes, hoses, and anything similar, in the **Unreal Engine 4** editor, for environment art and set-dressing purposes.
+**Tether** is a tool for creating cables, ropes, flexible pipes, and anything similar, in the **Unreal Engine** editor, for environment art and set-dressing purposes.
 Tether simulates physics and builds static meshes in-editor, allowing rapid creation and iteration of cables using a non-destructive workflow.

 ![Title](img/title.png)